Best Time to visit Lamu, Kenya

 June; Lush Landscapes and Calmer Seas

-By June, the long rains ease and the island bursts into vivid green.
+In June, the long rains ease, generally ending by mid-June, and the island bursts into vivid green.
 The Kusi winds — strong south-easterly trade winds — arrive, marking a new seasonal shift.
-These winds are fresh and brisk, averaging between 15 and 20 knots (around 28–37 km/h), and can make the sea choppy at times, particularly on exposed shores.
+These winds are fresh and brisk, averaging between 15 and 20 knots (around 28–37 km/h), and can make the sea choppy at times.
+June is also part of the low season, meaning you’ll enjoy quieter beaches and better value.

 July to September; The Long Dry Season

 From July through to September, Lamu experiences its long dry season.
 Days are sunny, humidity is low and rainfall is rare.
-The Kusi winds continue through much of this period too, producing some swell offshore, but the breezes start to weaken in late August/ September.
+The stronger Kusi winds continue through much of this period, producing some swell offshore, but the breezes start to weaken in late August/ September.
+This is a busy period as it's school holidays and great time to be on safari before your beach stay.

 October & November; Mild Weather

 The Kusi winds die down completely, giving way to light variable breezes and calm mornings.
 As such, early October is a very good time to travel, often offers crystal-clear water and excellent fishing.
 The combination of light winds and warm seas makes these months ideal for dhow sailing, paddle-boarding and relaxed beach days.
-By late October, rainfall increases all the way into November,.
+The short rains tend to arrive by late October, carrying in November,

 December; Festive Season and Cultural Highlights